sonod4/Metrology/README.md

     c \\
     \end{bmatrix} $$

-the first number specify how many parameters(a,b,...) from bottom to set to 0, the second number specify how many *additional* phases to set to 0.
+the first number specify how many parameters(a,b,...) from the bottom to set to 0, the second number specify how many *additional* phases to set to 0.
 So for example [1,2] reduces

 $$  \begin{bmatrix}
     a \\